Sri Lanka Air Force: Sri Lankan Civil War

 Rapid growth began in the mid-1980s, when the Sri Lankan Civil War against LTTE drew the service into a major, long-term security role.
 In 1982 the SLAF reactivated airfields at Batticaloa, Anuradhapura, Koggala and Sigiriya that had been disused since World War II, all later becoming SLAF Stations.
 During the First Eelam War between 1983 and 1987, the force grew by nearly 50 percent.
 In 1987 the air force had a total strength of 3,700 personnel, including active reserves.
-The Sri Lanka Air Force Regiment took over to role of ground based air defense from the 4th Regiment, Sri Lanka Artillery transitioned into a field artillery role as it decommissioned its anti-aircraft guns.
+The Sri Lanka Air Force Regiment took over to role of ground based air defence from the 4th Regiment, Sri Lanka Artillery transitioned into a field artillery role as it decommissioned its anti-aircraft guns.
 As in the other services, a shortage of spare parts plagued maintenance efforts, forcing the service to send a number of aircraft to Singapore and elsewhere for repairs.
 After the purchase of equipment from Canada in 1986, the air force gained the capability to make structural repairs on its fleet of Bell helicopters, several of which had been damaged in operations against the Tamil separatists.
 Maintenance of electronic equipment was performed at the communications station at Ekala, in the north of Colombo District.

-After the Conflict start, the government worked rapidly to expand the SLAF inventory, relying largely on sources in Italy, Britain, and the United States.
+After the Conflict started, the government worked rapidly to expand the SLAF inventory, relying largely on sources in Italy, Britain, and the United States.
 Because of tight budget constraints, the SLAF was compelled to refit a number of non-combat aircraft for military uses in counter-terrorism operations against Liberation Tigers of Tamil Eelam (LTTE) terrorists.
 From the period 1983 to 1985, the Air Force acquired 11 Bell 212 helicopters, four Bell 412 helicopters, three SIAI Marchetti SF.260s, two Cessna 337s, one Hawker Siddeley HS 748 and two Beechcraft Super King Airs.
 By 1985, nine more Bell 212s were added to the fleet, along with four Bell 412s.
 The 412s along with the SIAI Marchetti SF.260 aircraft advanced the attack capabilities of the SLAF.
 Central in the government's security efforts were six SIAI Marchetti SF.260TP turboprops which were used for rocket attacks and strafing.
 Additionally, the air force, with the help of Heli Orient of Singapore, equipped twelve Bell 212 and Bell 412 helicopters to serve as gunships and as transport vehicles for highly successful commando assault operations.
 The air force had a fleet of approximately eighty aircraft, of which sixty-four were reported to be operational in early 1988.